mbrio/react-boilerplate/README.md

 # React Boilerplate

 A boilerplate for use compiling static applications consisting of ES6 source using Babel and Webpack.
-Comes pre-configured to use React, React Router, Marty, Bootstrap, and LESS.
+Comes pre-configured to use React, React Router, Flummox, Bootstrap, and LESS.

 <!-- TODO: Fix when react-router and Marty fully supports 0.13 -->
 ## Special Note